 It’s designed and built with longevity in mind making it ideal as a winter chicken coop.

-Hmmm tough one, add price into the equation and I think it’s either out of the OverEz or the Omlet Eglu Cube, I can’t split them.
+Hmmm tough one, add price into the equation and its without doubt The Omlet Eglu Cube.
 Anything else other than the coops above and it would be a waste of your money.